aspose-total/Aspose.Total-Products/total/en/cpp/conversion/cgm-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render CGM to XLT in C++ Applications" h2="Convert CGM to XLT in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert CGM to XLT?</h2>

+CGM (Computer Graphics Metafile) is a vector graphics format used for storing and exchanging graphics data.
+It is widely used in the engineering and technical drawing fields.
+XLT (Excel Template) is a file format used by Microsoft Excel for creating and saving spreadsheet templates.
+It is used to create a template for a spreadsheet that can be used to quickly create new spreadsheets with the same formatting and layout.
+Converting CGM to XLT is beneficial for users who need to create spreadsheets with the same formatting and layout.

+<h2>How Aspose.Total Helps for CGM to XLT Conversion?</h2>

-Converting CGM to XLT in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export CGM to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLT.
+Aspose.Total for C++ is a comprehensive file format automation library that enables developers to easily convert CGM to XLT in C++.
+It consists of three components: Aspose.PDF for C++, Aspose.Cells for C++, and Aspose.Words for C++.
+The conversion process is simple and straightforward.
+In the first step, you can export CGM to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to XLT.
+This process is fast and efficient, and it eliminates the need for manual conversion.
+Aspose.Total for C++ also provides a wide range of features and tools that make it easy to manipulate and convert various file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}